schanks/muscle_sex/figures/snATAC/README.md

 peak_to_tss.R: Annotate genes with number of differentially accessible peaks upstream of TSS

+enrich_gene_peak.R: Calculate enrichment of differential expression by sex by number and direction of differentially accessible peaks upstream of TSS

 ## Figures
 figure4.R: Figure 4.
 Sex differences in cell-type specific chromatin accessibility in human skeletal muscle